 It is strongly recommended that more than one mathematics course be taken in this program.
+Other suggested electives: BU 173, BU 225, DP 121, MA 154.

-BUSINESS ADMINISTRATION (A.A.S.)
+BUSINESS ADMINISTRATION [A.A.S.]

-The Business Administration Program is designed to provide not only an exposure to various areas of business-related operations, but it also allows for concentration as desired in Retailing, Mid-management, General Finance, or Basic Business.
-The selected course concentration provides a foundation for middle-management positions in the field of insurance, retailing, banking, civil service, finance, sales and administrative management in various types of organizations.
+The Business Administration Program is designed to provide an exposure to various areas of business-related operations.
+It also allows for concentration as desired in Retailing, Mid-management, General Finance, or Basic Business.
+The course concentrations provide a foundation for middle-management positions in the field of insurance, retailing, banking, civil service, finance, sales, and administrative management in various types of organizations.